ezzeljan/IT342-JobFlex/README.md

 # IT342-JobFlex 💼📃
 ## Product Description
-JobFlex is an interactive job portal where job seekers can create professional profiles, build resumes, and apply for job openings.
+JobFlex is an interactive job portal where jobseekers can create professional profiles, build resumes, and apply for job openings.
 JobFlex will also serve employers, enabling them to post job opportunities and manage job applications.
 ## Features
 - 🔎 Advanced job search and filter options
 - 📝 Resume-building tool